Power Numbers for Raceway, Cables and Wires

 The text for a split tray is formatted as follows:

-These two parts describe the power ranges for each side just as a normal POWER setting does.
+These parts describe the power ranges for each side just as a normal POWER setting does.

 In the example, side A can carry cables with power numbers in the range 100 to 400, side B can carry cables with power numbers in the range 500 to 1000.

-Describes the split orientation and the proportion of the cable carrying capacity that is assigned to part A.
+Describes the split orientation and either the split width or the proportion of the cable fill capacity that is assigned to the previous power value.

 This feature should be used sparingly.
-Junction segments and corners can not be split and hence long routes with splits may become un-split or cause cables to cross over.
+Junction segments can not be split and hence long routes with splits may become un-split or cause cables to cross over.